Skip to content

 With our fused graph and newly extracted feature nodes, we can now explore and compare these sources of road risk.
 The goal is to uncovering patterns of hazardous behaviour that could inform an Autonomous Vehicle route risk assessment, or data-driven decision about resource allocation for road infrastructure improvements across Auckland.

-Open Views in Edge
+Open Views in conode

 Across these written observations and media recordings, instances featuring cones and animals are notable, yet they are absent from the Collision Analysis System (CAS) records in Auckland.
 Consequently, the risk space depicted in near-miss datasets differs from that represented in the collision database.